hyperledger/fabric/docs/source/developapps/smartcontract.md

-# Smart Contract
+# Smart Contract Processing

 **Audience**: Architects, Application and smart contract developers

 At the heart of PaperNet is a smart contract.
-The code in it defines the commercial paper states, and the transaction logic that controls them.
+In this topic, we'll see how a particular smart contract governs the business process of issuing, buying and redeeming commercial paper in PaperNet.
+The code in the smart contract will define the valid states for commercial paper, and the transaction logic that controls them.
 Because the story of MagnetoCorp and PaperNet started gently, our smart contract is quite straightforward.

 Let's walk through the sample commercial paper smart contract provided with Hyperledger Fabric.
 If you'd like, you can